-The Plans as adopted did not fully take into account the then Government's requirements around climate response.
-This mid-term review has incorporated climate response, not as a result of Government requirements, but because it's the right thing to do.
-The mid-term review has been undertaken with a strong collaborative focus across the Regional Transport Committees constituent members being territorial authorities and Waka Kotahi (NZ Transport Agency).
-Submissions received on the RLTPs in 2021 did not suggest changes in the strategic direction of the Plans were required.
-However, the incorporation of a climate response has resulted in changes to the 10-year priorities.
-These Plans include maintenance of the existing networks, safety, resilience, and transport choice as the top priorities for the next three years.
+The 2021 combined RLTP, as adopted, did not fully address the then-Government's requirements regarding climate response.
+This mid-term review has incorporated a climate response, not merely as a result of government direction, but because it is the right thing to do.
+The review was conducted with a strong collaborative focus among the constituent members of the Regional Transport Committees, including territorial authorities and the NZ Transport Agency (Waka Kotahi).